theveryhim/theveryhim/README.md

 ## Research intrests
 My primary research interests lie at the intersection of:

+    - Computer vision
+    - Reinforcement learning
+    - Generative AI
+    - Natural language processing
     - Deep Learning
     - Machine Learning
-    - Image Processing
-    - Text Processing
     - Data Science

 I am passionate about exploring how these technologies can be harnessed to solve complex real-world problems and push the boundaries of current AI capabilities.